Toilet paper roll mounted on green tiles.

 Go Green with Your Paper Products to Help Save Virgin Boreal Forests

-A couple of months ago, the newsletter from the National Resources Defense Council (NRDC) featured a story about paper products.
+A couple of months ago, the National Resources Defense Council newsletter featured a story about paper products.
 You know, the stuff we use day in and day out — facial tissues, paper towels, and, yes, toilet paper.

 I was surprised to learn that the manufacturing process of nearly every major brand of paper products uses “virgin pulp from old-growth forests like Canada’s boreal forest.”